aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

       - nodes
 ```

-### Creating Kubernetes Secrets for Remote Cluster Access
+### Creating Kubernetes secrets for remote cluster access

-In the Central cluster, create Kubernetes secrets to connect to the remote clusters.
-This is necessary because all CRs (Kafka and KafkaNodePool) are created in the Central cluster, leading to Kafka pod and related resource creation in the remote clusters.
+In the central cluster, create Kubernetes secrets to connect to the remote clusters.
+This is necessary because all CRs (`Kafka` and `KafkaNodePool`) are created in the central cluster, leading to Kafka pod and related resource creation in the remote clusters.

 1. Create files containing Kubeconfig data for each remote cluster (for example):
      - cluster-a-config (for Kubernetes cluster cluster-a)
      - cluster-b-config (for Kubernetes cluster cluster-b)

-2. Create secrets in the Central cluster:
+2. Create secrets in the central cluster:

 ```bash
 🔥🔥🔥 $ kubectl create secret generic secret-cluster-a \